mdn/content/files/en-us/web/api/imagedata/colorspace/index.md

 {{APIRef("Canvas API")}}

-The read-only **`ImageData.colorSpace`** property is a string indicating the color space of the pixels.
+The read-only **`ImageData.colorSpace`** property is a string indicating the color space of the image data.

 The color space can be set during `ImageData` initialization using either the [`ImageData()`](/en-US/docs/Web/API/ImageData/ImageData) constructor or the [`createImageData()`](/en-US/docs/Web/API/CanvasRenderingContext2D/createImageData) method.